 This eco-friendly PLA plastic 3D printed role playing game model set includes 13 pieces of terrain buildings, perfect for any wargaming landscapes.

-There are some beautiful goblets and mugs that work perfectly as props.
+There are some beautiful goblets and mugs that work perfectly as DnD props.
 You can fill them with real drinks, or you can use dry ice for a dramatic effect.
 Candles also make great RPG accessories, be it for mood lightning or to mark the time (some candles even have a duration written on them).
-Of course you don’t need any of this to have a great game, but I have played with dim lights and ambient music while drinking from one of these goblets, and I can assure it, the experience just gets better and better.
+Of course you don’t need any of this to have a great game, but I have played with dim lights and ambient music while drinking from one of these goblets, and I can assure it, the experience is enhanced by these RPG props and just gets better and better.

 This goblet has intricate details of rich scrollwork, gleaming gems and a dragon.